Skip to content

 • LSP agnostic and reliably manages all aspects of provider relationships

 Integration across all supply chain networks of an individual client is critical as it enables effective and synchronised management of different logistics channels, inventory levels, impound supply and procurement activities.
-These processes are highly interdependent and traditional siloed approach to optimisation of either of them often leads to delivery of local benefits at an expense of the other functional areas (e.g. minimised inventory at the expense of product availability and transport costs or optimised transport utilisation at the expense of inventory levels and warehousing operations).
+These processes are highly interdependent and the traditional siloed approach to optimisation of either of them often leads to the delivery of local benefits at the expense of the other functional areas (e.g. minimised inventory at the expense of product availability and transport costs or optimised transport utilisation at the expense of inventory levels and warehousing operations).

-Only recent advancements and emergence of powerful analytical technologies based on deterministic algorithms as well as AI/ML tools are now allowing fast analysis of vast arrays of interconnected datasets which enable an end-to-end optimisation of logistics networks.
-The main advantages of pure 5PL tech systems is that they are used by in-house supply chain management teams which not only allows them to take back full control over logistics operations from 3-4PLs, but also retain operational know-how and effectively manage supply chain risks in-house.
+Only recent advancements and the emergence of powerful analytical technologies based on deterministic algorithms as well as AI/ML tools are now allowing fast analysis of vast arrays of interconnected datasets which enable an end-to-end optimisation of logistics networks.
+The main advantage of pure 5PL tech systems is that they are used by in-house supply chain management teams which not only allows them to take back full control over logistics operations from 3-4PLs but also retain operational know-how and effectively manage supply chain risks in-house.

 The impact and relationships between a typical xPL operating / service model and their respective clients could be summarised as follows: